Worlds End (2025)

-The 2025 Worlds End is an upcoming professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It will be the third annual Worlds End and will take place on December 27, 2025, at the Now Arena in the Chicago suburb of Hoffman Estates, Illinois.
-It will host the finals of the 2025 Continental Classic, for the AEW Unified Championship.
+The 2025 Worlds End was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
+It was the third annual Worlds End and took place on December 27, 2025, at the Now Arena in the Chicago suburb of Hoffman Estates, Illinois.
+It hosted the semifinals and final of the 2025 Continental Classic.

+Thirteen matches were contested at the event, including four on the "Zero Hour" pre-show.
+In the main event, MJF defeated defending champion Samoa Joe, Swerve Strickland, and "Hangman" Adam Page in a four-way match to win the AEW World Championship.
+In other prominent matches, Jon Moxley defeated Kazuchika Okada in the Continental Classic final to win the AEW Continental Championship, subsequently ending the title's unification with the AEW International Championship and rendering the AEW Unified Championship inactive, and Kris Statlander defeated Jamie Hayter to retain the AEW Women's World Championship.

 Production

 Background

-The event will be held at the Now Arena in Hoffman Estates, Illinois.
+The event was held at the Now Arena in Hoffman Estates, Illinois.

 Worlds End is an annual professional wrestling pay-per-view (PPV) event produced in late December by All Elite Wrestling (AEW) since 2023.
-The event notably hosts the final of the annual Continental Classic (C2).
+The event notably hosts the finals of the annual Continental Classic (C2) for the AEW Continental Championship.
 On July 31, 2025, AEW announced that the third annual Worlds End would take place on December 27 at the Now Arena in Hoffman Estates, Illinois, a suburb of Chicago.
-This will be AEW's fifth PPV event at the venue, following the 2019, 2021, 2022, and 2024 editions of All Out, and the seventh overall in the Chicago metropolitan area after the 2023 All Out and the 2022 edition of Forbidden Door (both held at the United Center).
+This was AEW's fifth PPV event at the venue, following the 2019, 2021, 2022, and 2024 editions of All Out, and the seventh overall in the Chicago metropolitan area after the 2022 edition of Forbidden Door and the 2023 All Out (both held at the United Center).
+The venue also hosted the first edition of All In.
 Tickets for Worlds End went on sale September 22.
+The event was presented by Bell's Two Hearted IPA.